FREE 5-Ingredient Recipe EBook

 -

-Drizzle olive oil onto the chicken on both sides.
+Drizzle or brush olive oil onto the chicken on both sides.
 Sprinkle both sides with sea salt, smoked paprika, garlic powder, and black pepper.

 -